-\emph{Summary \& discussions}.~Here we present lattice based extensive numerical analyses of quantum transport in strained graphene, immersed in external magnetic fields using Kwant~\cite{Groth2014}, in two-, four-, and six-terminal arrangements, capturing hallmarks of the interplay between Abelian ($B$) and axial ($b$) magnetic fields [Fig.~\ref{fig:schematic}].
-Our findings are consistent with theoretical predictions from the continuum model in various limits, which include (a) flat graphene in ordinary magnetic fields ($b=0$) [Fig.~\ref{fig:limita}]~\cite{gysininsharapov2005}, (b) field dominated regime ($B>b$) [Fig.~\ref{fig:limitb}]~\cite{royBb1}, and (c) strain dominated regime (with only finite $b$ as well as $b>B$) [Fig.~\ref{fig:limitc}]~\cite{royBb2}.
-Possibly due to the explicit gauge dependence in the numerical procedure in Kwant, we failed to underpin the expected oscillatory behavior of $\sigma_{xy}$ in the strain dominated regime~\cite{royBb2}.
-To circumvent this limitation, we will reinvestigate this problem using nonequilibrium Green's function method in future~\cite{NEGF1, NEGF2}.
-Furthermore, given that the thermal Hall conductivity ($\kappa_{xy}$) has been computed~\cite{ThermalHallGrapheneTh} and measured~\cite{ThermalHallGrapheneExp} in a flat graphene with $B$ fields, in the future we will also compute quantized $\kappa_{xy}$, featuring the interplay of $B$ and $b$ fields.
-Our theoretical investigation should stimulate future experiments to showcase intriguing confluence of magnetic fields in two-dimensional Dirac materials, which is still in its infancy~\cite{linhe2015, Linhe2020}.
+Here we present a lattice-based extensive numerical analyses of quantum transport in strained graphene, immersed in external magnetic fields using Kwant~\cite{Groth2014}, in two-, four-, and six-terminal arrangements, capturing hallmarks of the interplay between Abelian ($B$) and axial ($b$) magnetic fields [Fig.~\ref{fig:schematic}].
+Our findings are consistent with theoretical predictions from the continuum model in various limits, which include (a) flat graphene in ordinary magnetic fields ($b=0$) [Fig.~\ref{fig:limita}]~\cite{gysininsharapov2005}, (b) field-dominated regime ($B>b$) [Fig.~\ref{fig:limitb}]~\cite{royBb1}, and (c) strain-dominated regime (with only finite $b$ as well as $b>B$) [Fig.~\ref{fig:limitc}]~\cite{royBb2}.
+Possibly due to the gauge dependence in the numerical procedure in Kwant, we failed to underpin the expected oscillatory behavior of $\sigma_{xy}$ in the strain-dominated regime~\cite{royBb2}.
+Neither different gauge choices $\vec{A}=(0, B x, 0)$ and $\vec{A}=(- B y, Bx,0)/2$, nor the change in relative position of the voltage and current leads in comparison to the one shown in Fig.~\ref{fig:schematic} resolves this issue.
+To circumvent this limitation, in the future we will reinvestigate this problem using nonequilibrium Green's function method~\cite{NEGF1, NEGF2}.
+Furthermore, given that the thermal Hall conductivity ($\kappa_{xy}$) has been computed~\cite{ThermalHallGrapheneTh} and measured~\cite{ThermalHallGrapheneExp} in a flat graphene with $B$ fields, we will also compute quantized $\kappa_{xy}$, featuring the interplay of $B$ and $b$ fields.
+Our theoretical investigation should stimulate future experiments to showcase the intriguing confluence of magnetic fields in two-dimensional Dirac materials, which is still in its infancy~\cite{linhe2015, Linhe2020}.